verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 You can also create a ConfigMap from a file using `kubectl create configmap`, or generate ConfigMap from files.
 See [Create a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap).

-You can use dashboard ConfigMaps to deploy custom dashboards; these dashboards cannot be modified or saved.
-If you modify the dashboard, then you must save it as a new dashboard.
+You can use dashboard ConfigMaps to deploy custom dashboards; these dashboards can be modified but cannot be saved in Grafana.
+If you want to modify the dashboard, then update the ConfigMap, or save it as a new dashboard from the Grafana UI.